 Every day nearly 12,000 young people turn 18 years old, and unfortunately there is no systematic way in this country to register them to vote and educate them about the political process and the power of their participation.

 What if every young person in America had a civic education in high school and was taught about their power as citizens in our democracy?
 And one day, once a year, every student in America was asked to register to vote and given the tools they need to participate in elections?
 That’s what we at Rock the Vote are hoping to accomplish – by offering Democracy Class as the first step toward civic education for all!

 “Democracy Day” is the celebration of young people’s role in our democracy.
 Schools celebrate Democracy Day by bringing Rock the Vote’s Democracy Class into their classrooms and educating their students about our country’s elections process and the power of their participation and creating a moment they will never forget.

-In 2011, Rock the Vote announced the first-ever Democracy Day, on March 23, which marked the 40th anniversary of the 26th Amendment, granting 18 year olds the right to vote.
-Since then, over three thousand schools, in all 50 states, have taught Democracy Class – with hundreds of elected officials and celebrities joining the students, teachers and educators to celebrate the Day.
+Five years ago, Rock the Vote launched Democracy Class with the vision of engaging young Americans in elections through a high school civics education program.
+Each year we celebrate Democracy Day and the anniversary of the 26th Amendment, which gave 18-year-olds the right to vote.
+Since then, over three thousand schools, in all 50 states, have taught Democracy Class – with hundreds of elected officials and celebrities joining with students, teachers and educators to celebrate the Day.

-We invite you to join us in 2013 on March 22, 2013 (because the 23rd falls on Saturday this year) or any day this school year to host a “Democracy Day” in your classroom.
+We invite you to join us on March 23, 2015 to host a “Democracy Day” in your classroom.

 - Glee’s Darren Criss hosted a Democracy Day celebration at Alexander Hamilton High School in Los Angeles, CA, teaching a Democracy Class and leading a rally at lunchtime.